-San Jose, Costa Rica: Home to one third of Costa Rica’s population, San José Costa Rica is the country's center — economically, culturally, and geographically.
-But even in San José’s most urban alleyways, it’s hard to forget you’re in a tropical nation.
-The steamy air and warbling jungle birds remain.
+San José, Costa Rica is home to one third of Costa Rica’s population and is the center of the country—economically, culturally, and geographically.
+Even in San José’s most urban alleyways, it’s hard to forget you’re in a tropical nation as the steamy air and warbling jungle birds remain.

-The best way to experience Costa Rica’s urban culture in San Jose is by taking a stroll.
-Dispersed all throughout the city, San Jose’s public parks, markets, and courtyards serve as daytime meeting places for the city’s friendly locals (called Joséfinos).
+The best way to experience Costa Rica’s urban culture in San José is by taking a stroll.
+Dispersed all throughout the city, San José’s public parks, markets, and courtyards serve as daytime meeting places for the city’s friendly locals (called Joséfinos).
+Must-see locations in the city include:

 - Mercado Central: The bustling central market is the perfect place to fill your backpack or suitcase’s empty spaces.